brihernandez/GunsAndBullets2/README.md

 ![](Screenshots/gunproperties.png)

 The guns themselves are pretty straightforward.
 They fire automatically at a set rate of fire as long as `IsFiring` is set to true.
-If only a single shot is desired, the `FireShot` function can be used.
+If only a single shot is desired, the `FireSingleShot` function can be used.

 Using `GetPredictedImpactPoint`, the exact path of a bullet can be predicted.
 See [Prediction](#Prediction) for more information.